 Liz is the Assistant Director for the Challace McMillin Center for Sport Psychology.
 She is currently a graduate student in James Madison University’s Combined-Integrated Doctoral Program in Psychology.
 Liz received her Master’s degree in Sport Psychology from Miami University in 2014.
 Upon graduation, Liz worked with Army soldiers, family members and DA civilians as part of the Comprehensive Soldier and Family Fitness program.
 Liz trained mental skills for performance enhancement and increasing resilience.
 Her research interests include: emotion regulation and energy management in performance, effective coaching, and life skills development through sport.

-Sarah Carson Sackett is an Assistant Professor of Kinesiology and the Associate Director of the Morrison-Bruce Center at James Madison University.
-Sarah received her Bachelor’s in Psychology from Hartwick College (2001), her Master’s in Exercise and Sport Science from UNC-Greensboro (2003), and her Ph.D. in Kinesiology from Michigan State University (2010).
-Dr. Carson Sackett has served as a sport psychology consultant for community athletes and collegiate teams and has provided coach and athlete leadership clinics with the Michigan High School Athletic Association and the McMillin Center for Sport Psychology.
+Sarah Carson Sackett is an Associate Professor of Kinesiology and the Associate Director of the Morrison Bruce Center at James Madison University.
+Sarah received her Bachelor’s in Psychology from Hartwick College, her Master’s in Exercise and Sport Science from UNC-Greensboro, and her Ph.D. in Kinesiology from Michigan State University.
+Dr. Carson Sackett has served as a sport psychology consultant for community athletes and collegiate teams and has provided coach and athlete leadership clinics with groups like the Michigan High School Athletic Association, STRIVE, and the McMillin Center for Sport Psychology.
+Her research interests include positive youth development through sport, coaching strategies for developing life skills in youth athletes, and gender issues in physical activity and health.